bardsley/merseysidelatinfestival/README.md

 - [x] Licenseing stuff
 - [x] Fixed develop branch disconnect?
 - [x] Jumpto goes to right place on pass selector
+- [ ] Generate what I can from pricingDefaultDynamic
+- [ ] Fix pass selector to generate what to tick dynamically not just list all of same type
+- [ ] User management
+- [ ] Filtering creates extra Lindsays
+- [ ] Scanned no signed in
+- [ ] Checked in at, by, using
+- [ ] Build a interface for cash sales

 Connor
 ------